wholingfei/spexwavepy/docs/source/principle.rst

    The experiment layout for the X-ray speckle vector tracking technique.

-Like the XSS technique with reference beam, two datasets will be obtained in the end.
+Like the :ref:`XSS technique with reference beam <prinXSSRefer>`, two datasets will be obtained in the end.
 The data processing procedure for XSVT also resembles the XSS technique.
 A new image will be formed by extracting the data row(column) by row(column) and stiched together along the "random scan direction".